 What Exactly Is Dental Plaque?

-Plaque is a thin layer of bacteria that forms on your teeth when the bacteria mix with the sugars and starches in your food.
-It starts out as a soft, sticky film but, if left untreated, can harden into tartar (also called calculus), which can only be removed by a dentist.
+Plaque is a thin, sticky layer of bacteria that forms on your teeth when bacteria mix with sugars and starches in your food.

 • Cavities (tooth decay)